DIY Cotton Bow Tie from a Fat Quarter

 Because I was on a bow-tie-sewing roll, I also made a bow tie with a fat quarter from my Terrazzo Moderno fabric collection as well!

 So, as you can see, my family and I are all set for our “at-home” Cinco de Mayo party!
 I just can’t decide whether to wear my tie as a choker or with a collared blouse!
 Decisions, decisions!
-But the moustache is for certain!
+But the mustache is for certain!